openstack-archive/patrole/doc/source/test_writing_guide.rst

-Role overriding is the way Patrole is able to create resources and delete resources -- including those that require admin credentials -- while still being able to exercise the same set of Tempest credentials to perform the API action that authorizes the policy under test, by manipulating the role of the Tempest credentials.
+Role overriding is the way Patrole is able to create resources and delete resources -- including those that require admin credentials -- while still being able to exercise the same set of Tempest credentials to perform the API action that authorizes the policy under test, by manipulating roles of the Tempest credentials.

 Patrole implicitly splits up each test into 3 stages: set up, test execution, and teardown.